 Details of the movement of non-current assets are set out in Notes 12 & 13 to the Accounts.
-There were £22k of additions to property, plant and equipment during the financial year consisting of the purchase of computer equipment.
+There were no additions to property, plant and equipment during the financial year.

 Governance

 Code of Good Practice on Corporate Governance in Central Government Departments